manyducksco/dolla/notes/stores.md

   ctx.get("context variable");
   ctx.set("context variable", "context variable value");

-  // Stores don't have to return anything, but if they do it becomes accessible by using `useStore(ctx, Store)`. return $value;
+  // Stores don't have to return anything, but if they do it becomes accessible with `ctx.use(Store)`. return $value;
 }

 // Attach it to the app.
-Dolla.attachStore(CounterStore, 0);
+Dolla.provide(CounterStore, 0);

 function ExampleView(props, ctx) {
-  // useStore lets you access the return value
+  // ctx.use lets you access the return value
-  // but the events will still be received and handled regardless const $count = ctx.useStore(Counter);
+  // but the events will still be received and handled regardless const $count = ctx.use(Counter);

   return html`
     <button onclick=${() => this.emit("counter:decrement")}>-1</button>